Exam Strategy 2026Chemistry Mastery

 High-level Numericals.

-Our Take: I strongly believe reading anything other than NCERT for Inorganic is a waste of time.
-For Physical, drop the textbook after reading formulas and solve 50 practice problems immediately.
+Our Advice: I strongly believe reading anything other than NCERT for Inorganic is a massive waste of time.
+For Physical Chemistry, once you have the basic formulas down, you need to step away from the book and just focus on improving your calculation speed and accuracy through mock tests.

 Strategic Advice for Students